SeanJM/transition-js/README.md

 ## Changes

-0.5.1 Refactored the code to be cleaner and use a `Promise` syntax
+0.5.1 Refactored the code to be cleaner and use a `Promise` syntax 0.5.2 Made any animation able to mix in elasticity 0.5.3 Changed interface for setting start and end property values

 ## Basic Usage
 #### A function which will animate to elements 'style.opacity' property.